bitsofcotton/p0/README.md

 Generic predictor on expectation value when original stream is discrete Lebesgue measurable, this produces 3 choices.
 The discrete Lebesgue mearusable condition needs deterministic input on original stream on the range invariant defined (the invariant can be categorized series or 0 vector, so if original function is fixed, no matter the condition in general.).

+Normally, first one predicts well.
+We need second one for assurance, third one for only whole 0 invariant be gained in long enough range.

 There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.

 # Contexts